xeolabs/xeometry-guide/queryingBoundaries.md

 A boundary is an axis-aligned bounding box \(_AABB_\) in World-space, given as an array of values `[xmin, ymin, zmin, xmax, ymax, zmax]`.

-Transforming a model or object will update its boundary.
+Note that transforming a model or object will change its boundary extents (see [Transforming Models and Objects](transformingModelsAndObjects.md)).

 ### Examples